JMarkstrom/CSRInspector/README.md

 ![](/images/CSRInspector.gif)

+🙏🏻 A big 'thank you' to Oscar Virot for showing what's possible!

 ## ⚠️ Disclaimer
 This application is made available on an "as-is" basis, without any warranties or representations, whether express, implied, or statutory, including but not limited to implied warranties of merchantability, fitness for a particular purpose, or non-infringement.